persa188/docs/source/index.rst

 ZotPie is a open source plugin for Zotero (Firefox or Standlone) that was created to give members of the Zotero community several features that have been long overdue.

 .. note::
-	This Documentation is still being completed as of November 26, 2015.
-So downloading and building an offline copy is not recommended as this page is constantly updated; This notice will be removed once the initial documentation is completed, please report any inconsistancies, errors, etc. to <insert email here when set up for fwding>.
+	This documentation is still being completed as of November 26, 2015.
+So downloading and building an offline copy is not recommended as this page is constantly updated; This notice will be removed once the initial documentation is completed, please report any inconsistancies, errors, etc. to support@precision-dev.com.

 	Thanks and Sorry for the inconvenience,